realtimshady1/MachineLearning/NumericIdentifier/README.md

 #### Jupyter notebook
 1. Open `NumericIdentifier.ipynb` using [Google Colab](colab.research.google.com)
 2. Modify the index value in the `Test Model` section
-	a.
-Notice whether the displayed image is similar to the number outputted
+	a. `index = 60`
+	b.
+Compare the number in the command line with the image
 >This method means that you do not have to install anything

 #### Local Command Line